OutSorcerer/eidos/README.md

 # eidos.ml #

-eidos.ml is a library for machine learning writen in C#.
+eidos.ml is a library for machine learning writen in C# and based on MathNet.Numerics.

 The main goal of the library is productive, expressive and performant development of machine learning pipelines.